semgrep/semgrep-rules/CONTRIBUTING.md

 ### Rule Metadata

 Rules may contain a `metadata` key.
 You can put anything in the `metadata` section.
-The [Semgrep registry](https://semgrep.dev/r) will use the some special keys as described below.
+The `metalinter` section has descriptions of the metadata keys we expect in a good rule, but here are a few more key descriptions:

 ### References